KevinWilk/Beyond-average-warming/README.md

 This repository contains all numerical results and code implementations associated with the paper:

-# Beyond the positive drift: Comparing historical and current daily temperature patterns based on two sample statistics for unbalanced dense-sparse functional data
+# Beyond average warming: Two-sample inference for dense-sparse functional data reveals changes in intraday temperature patterns

 <!-- badges: start -->
 <!-- badges: end -->